-During the 2021 fiscal year, the LIHEAP Utility Assistance Block Grant funded a total award amount of $3.75 billion, a slight increase from the $3.74 billion awarded in 2020.
+For the 2023 fiscal year, the LIHEAP Utility Assistance Block Grant funded a total award amount of $4.5 billion; a billion-dollar emergency supplemental increase from the regular funding block.
 To qualify for this program, families must be financially-needy and meet income restrictions based on the size of their household.
 Read on to learn more about the eligibility requirements that beneficiaries must meet in order to participate in the program.

 What is LIHEAP?

 LIHEAP energy assistance is a federally-funded program that helps low-income households afford their home’s heating expenses in the winter and cooling costs in the summer.
 Like many other types of federal assistance, specific rules and application procedures for this program vary by state.
 This includes income restrictions and benefit amounts.

 In some states, this utility assistance program may help qualifying claimants pay for their household’s additional energy-related expenses as well.
 This includes needs like chimney and furnace cleaning.
 Overall, needy families can receive financial assistance through this federal program for the following: